 FOTIVDA is the first and only approved treatment specifically for advanced kidney cancer or renal cell carcinoma (RCC) where at least 2 medicines—which could include an immunotherapy—stopped working.

-See the results from the FOTIVDA trial and learn about possible side effects.
+See the results from the FOTIVDA trial in patients with recurrent RCC and learn about possible side effects.